Kayak, SUP, Surf Lessons, and Canoe Surfing

 History of Olowalu

-Not long after, Inter-Island Steamship Company began using Olowalu landing as a place to pick up and deliver mail, passengers and goods.
-When Pioneer Mill Company bought Olowalu Sugar Company in 1931, the school closed and the community began to disperse as company housing was phased out.
+Not long after, the Inter-Island Steamship Company began using Olowalu landing as a place to pick up and deliver mail, passengers, and goods.
+When the Pioneer Mill Company bought Olowalu Sugar Company in 1931, the school closed and the community began to disperse as company housing was phased out.

 Olowalu Marine Populations

 Olowalu is home to a wide variety of marine populations, including two Hawaiian Green Sea Turtle (Honu) cleaning stations, Manta Ray (Hahalua) cleaning station, and Black Tip Reef Shark (Mano Pa’ele) nursery.
 In fact, while Hawaii’s Big Island is well known for its large Manta Ray population, Olowalu actually has the 4th largest Manta Ray resident population in the world.

 While snorkeling at Olowalu, guests enjoy the opportunity to see a variety of beautiful tropical fish, many of which are only found in Hawaii, and watch as fish eat algae from the shells of local honu.
 A resident Hawaiian Monk Seal (‘Ilio-holo-i-ka-uaua) has also been known to frequent the area, so keep an eye out!